If you love ducklings, you’ll love the 13 colorful duck breeds available today!

 These colorful duck breeds are migratory and travel long distances between breeding and wintering grounds.
 In the fall, Ruddy Ducks head south to coastal marshes, where they spend the winter.
 Come springtime, they return to their breeding grounds in northern lakes and ponds.

-When it comes to mating, these birds have an attractive courtship display that includes two males jumping up and down on one leg while flapping their wings.
+When it comes to mating, these birds have an attractive courtship display, including two males jumping up and down on one leg while flapping their wings.

-It’s unknown how long this ritual lasts or why males do it, but it might serve as a way for females to judge which male would make the best father of her offspring.
+It’s unknown how long this ritual lasts or why males do it, but it might be a way for females to judge which male would make the best father of her offspring.
 The female will then lay eggs after mating with the winning male.

 6. The White-Headed Duck